Principles of Civil Status Registration System

 Court registries of marriage contracts operate in Germany (Güterrechtsregister) and the Netherlands (Article 166 of the Civil Code).
 In the Netherlands, the Court of First Instance of The Hague maintains a register of court decisions establishing incapacity, relevant court decisions are also published in court bulletins (Art.
 390, 391 of the Civil Code).
 In Italy, there are also court registries of decisions on incapacity (Art.
 455, 432 of the Civil Code).
 In Spain, the civil status registry includes a separate book of incapable persons (Art.
 214, 218, 219 of the Civil Code; Art.
 1.5, 8 of the Regulation on Civil Status).

 Examples of Countries

 The Russian Civil Code specifies the registration of only 7 civil-status records: birth, marriage, divorce, establishment of paternity, adoption, change of name, and death.

 In Germany, the civil registry consists of the following books:

 - birth books (Geburtenbuch),

 - marriages (Heiratsbuch),

-- the book of registered partnerships (Lebenspartnerschaftsbuch), in which information on the conclusion and termination of the partnership is entered, maintained only in a part of the land (Bavaria, Berlin, Hamburg, Mecklenburg-Pomerania, Lower Saxony, Schleswig-Holstein).
+- the book of registered partnerships (Lebenspartnerschaftsbuch), maintained only in a part of the land (Bavaria, Berlin, Hamburg, Mecklenburg-Pomerania, Lower Saxony, Schleswig-Holstein).